rubensa/springframework/spring-projects/spring-webflow/readme.txt

 SWF exists at a higher-level of abstraction, building on existing frameworks like Struts, Spring MVC, and JSF, capturing your application's page flow explicity in a declarative fashion.
-SWF is a very a powerful framework based on a finite-state machine.
+SWF is a very a powerful framework based on a finite-state machine for the definition, execution, and management of a web conversation.

 2. RELEASE INFO